Diabetes and endocrinology

 The department consists of a multidisciplinary team of consultants, specialist registrars, associate specialist, clinical nurse specialists, dieticians and podiatrists, extending into the community to local primary care trusts.

-For new referrals a GP referral letter is required or please use Choose & Book.
+For new referrals a GP referral letter is required or please use the e-Referrals Service.

 For urgent referrals please contact the department directly.